Entering the Competition

 Registration for the test is by high school rather than individual student.
 Interested students should see their counselor at the beginning of the school year to make arrangements to take the PSAT/NMSQT at the school in October.

 PSAT/NMSQT® Scores Are Sent to NMSC

 As cosponsor of the test, NMSC receives all PSAT/NMSQT scores and certain information students provide on their answer sheets.
 The Score Report Plus shows the student's Selection Index score (critical reading + mathematics + writing skills scores) and whether the student meets NMSC program entry requirements.
 An asterisk (*) next to the Selection Index means the student's scores will not be used for entry.
 The Selection Index scores of students who meet entry requirements are used to designate high scorers to receive recognition.
 NMSC identifies Semifinalists and sends scholarship application materials to them through their high schools.
-In both the National Merit® Scholarship Program and the National Achievement® Scholarship Program, students who qualify as Semifinalists and then meet academic and other standards to advance to the Finalist level will compete for scholarships. back to top
+Students who qualify as Semifinalists in the National Merit® Scholarship Program and meet academic and other standards to advance to the Finalist level will compete for scholarships. back to top

 When to Take the PSAT/NMSQT®

 Note: Because a student can participate (and be considered for a scholarship) in only one specific competition year, the year in which the student takes the PSAT/NMSQT to enter the competition is very important.
-If a student's high school standing and enrollment do not fit one of the preceding descriptions because the student plans to spend more than four years in high school, or for any other reason, contact NMSC immediately about whether the student can participate in an NMSC competition. back to top
+If a student's high school standing and enrollment do not fit one of the preceding descriptions because the student plans to spend more than four years in high school, or for any other reason, contact NMSC immediately about whether the student can participate in the National Merit Scholarship Program. back to top

 If a Student Misses the PSAT/NMSQT® Administration